ozun215/shim-review-1/README.md

 -------------------------------------------------------------------------------
 ### How do you manage and protect the keys used in your SHIM?
 -------------------------------------------------------------------------------
-The keys are kept in USB HSM and the HSM also kept in security deposit box.
+The keys are kept in USB HSM.

 -------------------------------------------------------------------------------
 ### Do you use EV certificates as embedded certificates in the SHIM?